ntop/ntopng/doc/src/alerts/available_recipients.rst

 - *Warning* becomes syslog :code:`LOG_WARNING` equal to the integer 4
 - *Error* becomes syslog :code:`LOG_ERR` equal to the integer 3

-Two formats are available when sending alerts to syslog, namely plaintext and JSON.
-The format defaults to plaintext and can be toggled from the ntopng preferences page.
+A few formats are available when sending alerts to syslog: Text (plaintext), JSON (Raw), ECS, Checkmk.
+The default format is Text and can be changed from the ntopng preferences page.

-**Plaintext**
+**Text**

 Plaintext alerts have the following format: